springfall2008/batpred/README.md

   - Set **car_charging_plan_time** in the config or in HA to the time you want the car ready by
   - Enable **car_charging_plan_smart** if you want to use the cheapest slots only
   - Use an automation based on **binary_sensor.predbat_car_charging_slot** to control when your car charges

+NOTE: Multiple cars can be planned with Predbat, see the planned car charging section below in this guide.

 ## config.yml settings